-- The preservation of evidence may strengthen the investigation, which may result in a better chance of holding the accused responsible or obtaining a restraining order.
+- The preservation of evidence may strengthen an investigation, which may result in a better chance of holding the accused party responsible or obtaining a restraining order.
 (Evidence may include the clothing worn at the time, a record of threatening text messages and e-mails, and bodily fluids).
-The local hospitals (Concord Hospital) has SANE nurse examiners on staff that can provide no-cost forensic medical exams, even if a victim chooses not to report to law enforcement. - Although it is best not to shower, even if a victim has showered and changed clothes, a police report can be filed and/or medical exam can be obtained. - Campus officials are required to provide information about options and assist in making contact with law enforcement personnel if requested. - Filing a report will generally involve an interview with a law enforcement officer or an investigating officer from the Civil Rights & Equity office (or both, if you choose to report to both agencies). - A student disclosing sexual assault, dating violence, domestic violence, and/or stalking victimization to a UNH staff member with a confidential status will be provided with appropriate supportive measures and referrals, including but not limited to: information about counseling, medical care, victim advocacy, legal assistance, and other services available for victims both on-campus and in the community; information about options for, and available assistance in, changing academic, living, transportation, and working situations, if so requested by the victim, and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
-They are given an explanation of the student or employee's rights and options for reporting.
-Privileged and confidential staff members will explain their confidential role and that the disclosure has not triggered reporting except for statistical purposes.
+The local hospital (Concord) have SANE nurse examiners on staff that can provide no-cost forensic medical exams, even if a victim chooses not to report to law enforcement. - Although not showering may provide a greater change of evidence being found, even if a victim has showered and changed clothes, a police report can be filed and/or medical exam can be obtained. - Campus officials are required to provide information about options and assist in making contact with law enforcement personnel if requested. - Filing a report will generally involve an interview with law enforcement officer or an investigating officer from the CREO office (or both, if you choose to report to both agencies).